Nurturing Your New Tires: Essential Care Guideline

 First Tire Inflation

 New tires tend to lose some PSI in the first weeks.
 This happens because of the natural seepage through the rubber as the tire compounds are in their break-in phase.
-As such, pressure correction after installation and close monitoring is highly recommended in the first weeks.
+Pressure correction after installation and close monitoring is highly recommended in the first weeks.

 Frequent Tire Pressure Checks

-A weekly pressure check in the first month after the new tire installation is recommended.
-You can gradually reduce the frequency to twice a month after you make sure the tires don't lose air anymore.
-It's best to check and adjust the pressure when the tires are cold.
-Opt for a quality pressure gauge and monitor closely any unusual air loss as this might suggest a valve stem issue.
+A weekly pressure check is recommended in the first month after the new tire installation.
+You can gradually reduce the frequency to twice a month after making sure the tires no longer lose air.
+Checking and adjusting the pressure when the tires are cold is best.
+Opt for a quality pressure gauge and monitor closely any unusual air loss, as this might suggest a valve stem issue.

 Impact on Performance

-Pressure monitoring in the first period is essential as it sets the foundation for further tire even wear and consistent tire performance.
-Ignoring doing so leads to adverse effects such as rapid uneven wear and higher rolling resistance.
+Pressure monitoring in the first period is essential to set the foundation for further tire even wear and consistent tire performance.
+Ignoring doing so leads to adverse effects such as rapid, uneven wear and higher rolling resistance.
 Both underinflation and overinflation are direct premises for tire uneven wear and handling issues.
 Learn more about the Research Gate studies on tire pressure and its impact on vehicle performance.

 Early Tire Wear Pattern Observation